 This completed Data Sheet will be the basis for Transco to determine the Scope of Work and the related Cost Estimate for the proposed facility.
 When Customer agrees to the scope and estimated cost of the project, then an Interconnect Agreement is executed and submitted with a Prepayment, if applicable.
 Only then will Transco proceed with engineering design, filing a Prior Notice application with FERC, acquiring a site, surveying, applying for permits and clearances, procuring materials, bidding and constructing.
 GENERALLY, the entire process from receipt of an executed Agreement to in-service of facilities takes from six to twelve months to complete, depending upon the scope of work, site acquisition, permits and clearances, and long delivery materials.
 Significant changes in the Scope after project authorization will affect the Estimate and schedule as well.

-Directions for completing this form:
+Directions for completing this form on a computer:

-For those who are completing the form on a computer, use MS Word 97. response Lightly shaded areas on the form are to be completed.
-Move forward to the next blank on the form by pressing the “Tab” key and backward to the previous blank by pressing the “Shift” + “Tab” keys; shaded blanks with underlying equations will have values automatically calculated and will be skipped over when the “Tab” key is pressed.
-Check boxes, which have a “box” preceding a “Yes”, “No” or multiple choices, should be completed by entering an “x” at the appropriate answer.
+Use MS Word 97 or later version.
+SINCE THE “FORMS” FEATURE FOR MS WORD HAS LIMITATIONS, PLEASE FOLLOW THESE INSTRUCTIONS CAREFULLY TO MINIMIZE ERRORS OR CORRUPTION OF THE FORM.
+(1) Fill in the blanks on the form, which are indicated as lightly shaded BLANK areas, while the form is a “Protected Document”, i.e. no changes are allowed except in the shaded blank areas.
+Move forward to the next blank on the form by pressing the “Tab” key and backward to the previous blank by pressing the “Shift + Tab” keys.
+Check boxes, which have a shaded “box” preceding a “Yes”, “No” or multiple choice response, should be completed by entering an “x” at the appropriate answer.
+To revise or correct a response, press the “Escape” key and then enter the correct response.
+(2) When the blanks are completed, unprotect the form to enable the automatic calculation feature by going to the toolbar and selecting “Tools” and “Unprotect Document”.
+Go to the first cell which has automatic calculation (Table 1, Line 6) and is indicated by a “0” in the shaded cell, and place the cursor over the “0” and press Function Key F9 to automatically calculate the underlying equation.
+(3) Continue to the next auto-calculate cell by pressing the “Tab” key and then “F9” each time.
+(4) When completed, protect the document by selecting “Tools” and “Protect Document”.
+(5) Save the form as a document with “.doc” file extension.

-For those who are completing the form by hand, fill in the blanks, including the cells which have underlying equations.
+To complete the form by hand, fill in the blanks, including the cells which have underlying equations.

 PART I: CUSTOMER NAME AND CONTACTS